3,577

 Food Chemicals belongs next to Mind Control, Insect Collapse, and Pet Food Safety because public trust, chemical exposure, and supply-chain oversight keep colliding in the same political fights.

-Stories stay in the main feed, but they should also land back on the issue file they belong to.
+Stories stay in the main feed and land back on the case page they belong to.
 This desk currently has 1 linked story.